 - Received an email which threatened to close my account if I didn't respond.

-Phishing scams can take many forms—fake websites, suspicious emails, and threatening in-game whispers are the most common types.
+Phishing scams can take many forms: fake websites, suspicious emails, and threatening in-game whispers are the most common.

 Phishing emails may appear as promotions that give you something for free (when you log in and "claim" the item) or threaten account suspension (which you prevent by logging in and "confirming" some account information).
 These emails may have simple mistakes that someone writing professionally wouldn't make, so check for bad grammar and spelling.

 Do not reply to emails that ask for your account information.
-We only need to confirm account details through email if you're talking to a Game Master about a ticket.
+Blizzard will only confirm account details through email if you're talking to a Game Master about a ticket.

-Official Blizzard Entertainment emails come from one of four domains: @blizzard.com, @overwatchleague.com, @email.blizzard.com, or @battle.net.
+Official Blizzard Entertainment emails come from domains: @blizzard.com, @email.blizzard.com, @em.blizzard.com, @gear.blizzard.com, @overwatchleague.com, @battle.net, email@example.com, or firstname.lastname@example.org.
 If you get an email from a different domain, you should be cautious.
 Even if an email appears to come from an official domain it still might be fake.
 You can check the email's headers to see where it actually came from.